-Operation The Environmental Impacts Update states that the design change would reduce the extent of the air quality change and noise/visual disturbance reported in the PEIR.
+Operation The Environmental Impacts Update states that the design change would reduce the extent of the air quality operanor. change and noise/visual disturbance reported in the PEIR.
 However, the effects set out in the PEIR are considered to have several potential significant effects misrepresented or excluded because of flawed assumptions or inconsistencies.
-Recommendation &amp; Observation An assessment of an effects would need to be provided to determine which habitats and species are affected.
+Recommendation & Observation An assessment of an effects would need to be provided to determine which habitats and species are affected.
 Further work should be provided to show a commitment to delivering a Biodiversity Net Gain in accordance with NPPF 2018, Highways England policy, and local policy.
 Further information on what mitigation is proposed to be removed.
-Road drainage and the water environment Construction The extent of surveys has fallen short of minimum standards in the case of Barn Owl studies.
-Although the benefits of this design change would result in a reduction in the construction footprint within the defended floodplain and a reduction in impermeable land take, in the area previously proposed for the RaSa, Tilbury junction is still located in Flood Zone 3.
-Furthermore, the Application Boundary has changed substantially, that this cannot be regarded as an improvement from the Statutory Consultation scheme.
-Recommendation &amp; Observation Reference to relevant guidance used in the assessment should be stated, such as The Environmental Permitting Regulations (2016), PINS Advice Notes (i.e. Advice Note 18 regarding the Water Framework Directive) and The Land Drainage Act (1991).
-It is not clear if the Environmental Impact Assessment (EIA) will be underpinned by a whole system water balance approach.
+The extent of surveys has fallen short of minimum standards in the case of Barn Owl studies.
+Road drainage and the water Construction Although the benefits of this design change would result in a reduction in the construction footprint within the defended floodplain and a reduction in impermeable land take, in the area previously proposed for the RaSa, Tilbury junction is still located in Flood Zone 3.
+Furthermore, the Application Boundary has changed substantially, that this cannot be regarded as an improvement from the Statutory Consultation scheme. environment Recommendation & Observation Reference to relevant guidance used in the assessment should be stated, such as The Environmental Permitting Regulations (2016), PINS Advice Notes (i.e. Advice Note 18 regarding the Water Framework Directive) and The Land Drainage Act (1991). • It is not clear if the Environmental Impact Assessment (EIA) will be underpinned by a whole system water balance approach.
 Operation As stated in the Environmental Impacts Update "The design change would prevent minor adverse effects on the rainfall runoff/land drainage regime locally and would remove land use activity with a pollution risk."
 There would still be a land use activity with a pollution risk in this locality from the new highway.
 It is unclear how this conclusion has been reached.
-Recommendation &amp; Observation Reference to relevant guidance used in the assessment should be stated, such as The Environmental Permitting Regulations (2016), PINS Advice Notes (i.e. Advice Note 18 regarding the Water Framework Directive) and The Land Drainage Act (1991).
+Recommendation & Observation Reference to relevant guidance used in the assessment should be stated, such as The Environmental Permitting Regulations (2016), PINS Advice Notes (i.e. Advice Note 18 regarding the Water Framework Directive) and The Land Drainage Act (1991).
 It is not clear if the EIA will be underpinned by a whole system water balance approach.
-Geology and Soils Construction
+Geology and Soils Construction The Environmental Impacts Update states that there would be no significant change to the assessment reported in the PEIR.
+No assessment has been provided within the Environmental Impacts Update to demonstrate that a 'no change' assessment if feasible.